Everything we do at Public Lands Alliance is for the lands we love.

 REPRESENT

-Since January, the Public Lands Alliance (PLA) has been actively responding to federal changes that impact our public lands.
+Since January, PLA has been actively responding to federal changes that impact our public lands.
 This includes:

 • Responding to the call for comments by the House Appropriations Subcommittee Committee on Natural Resources, Environment, and Related Agencies.
 Read the comment.